Private Sector Employment

-Mediation may be held at any time in the dispute.
+The parties may hold a mediation at any time in the dispute.

-Mediation involves an agreement between the parties to select a private mediator and participate in the process to resolve the dispute.
+Mediation involves an agreement between the parties to select a private mediator and participate in resolving the dispute.

-The mediation process does not require, i.e. force, either party to accept an agreement.
-In the event the parties reach an agreement, the dispute is resolved and there are no further legal proceedings.Conclusion
+The mediation process does not require or force either party to accept an agreement.
+If the parties reach an agreement, the dispute is resolved, and there are no further legal proceedings.Conclusion